arindam31/ImageResizer/README.md

 3. Clearing the list does not remove rows...Numbering still present..clicking is possible. - FIXED
 4. Double clicking enables text editing the boxes. - FIXED
 5. Percentage doesnt reduce exactly when image is JPEG - Now image reduced by size of file - FIXED
-6. Choose file , then folder...pics dont show - FIXED
+6. Choose file , then folder...pics don't show - FIXED
 7. If empty folder selected...does not return error - FIXED - (Showing pop up)
 8. Single file conversion not working...make diff convert branch for each scenario - FIXED
 9. Image resizing formula works fine for bmp..but for other formats do not work so well